Magic Quadrant for Social Software in the Workplace

 - The vendor has a presence in at least three geographic regions, with some personnel dedicated to the relevant product.

-Product/Service: The overall product/service functionality rating for each vendor was reached by evaluating specific functionality that is already available and, in particular, the extent to which the product goes beyond the baseline functionality required for inclusion.
+Product or Service: The overall product or service functionality rating for each vendor was reached by evaluating specific functionality that is already available and, in particular, the extent to which the product goes beyond the baseline functionality required for inclusion.
 Examples of the functions and features we looked for are social network analysis, browser-based productivity suites, dynamic activity streams, document repository integration, social tagging, social bookmarking, social search, general analytics, expertise location, group formation based on common interests, content/people ratings, people/content recommendations, offline support and native mobile clients.
 We also took into account the product's ability to serve large numbers of users (over 5,000).
 In addition, we gave each product a subjective "usability" score.

-Sales Execution/Pricing: This criterion concerns the vendor's ability to sell to large organizations, its price transparency, the straightforwardness of its sales process, the consistency of its revenue growth during the past 12 to 24 months, and its opportunity to move existing customers to products with new or additional capabilities.
+Sales Execution/Pricing: This criterion concerns the vendor's ability to sell to large organizations, the total number of active users among all the vendor's customers, its price transparency, the straightforwardness of its sales process, the level of activity of channel partners, and the total number of sales employees.

-Market Responsiveness and Track Record: Not rated, as we could not identify sufficiently independent and measurable factors related to market responsiveness that would make a difference to the vendors' relative positions.
+Market Responsiveness/Record: This criterion was not rated, as we could not identify sufficiently independent and measurable factors related to market responsiveness that would make a difference to the vendors' relative positions.

 Marketing Execution: We looked for evidence of mind share, thought leadership and brand recognition, and for any specific marketing initiatives (white papers, events, microsites and social media campaigns) that may have helped to promote them.
 One particularly effective approach is for senior executives to be active participants in online conversations via blogs, comments and industry forums.
-We also took into account the size of each vendor's marketing organization.
+We also took into account the size of each vendor's marketing organization, the mind share of each vendor based on conservations with Gartner clients and the mind share of each vendor based on the comments from reference customers about the products they evaluated.

 Customer Experience: We collected customer feedback from vendor-supplied references, discussions with users of Gartner's inquiry service and other customer-facing interactions, such as those at Gartner conferences.
 Customers' experiences were rated based on the vendor's ability to help customers with professional services and ongoing support.
-We also looked at the presence of active customer communities for peer support.
+We also looked at the presence of active customer communities for peer support, the complexity of deployment and migration, and the level of control a customer has over a SaaS deployment (for example, to decide when to upgrade, or to upgrade selectively).

-Operations: Factors considered included the quality of the vendor's organizational structure — skills, experiences, programs, systems and other vehicles that enable it to operate effectively and efficiently on an ongoing basis.
+Operations: Factors considered included the quality of the vendor's organizational structure — skills, experiences, programs, systems and other vehicles that enable it to operate effectively and efficiently on an ongoing basis, as well as the overall size of the vendor's collaboration and social software business (in particular, numbers of dedicated employees).
 We also looked at numbers of technology and service partners and for any training and certification programs.

-Marketing Strategy: The degree to which each vendor's marketing approach suits (and/or exploits) emerging trends and the market's overall direction.
+Marketing Strategy: This criterion assesses the degree to which each vendor's marketing approach suits (and/or exploits) emerging trends and the market's overall direction.
 In particular, we looked at the use cases promoted in each vendor's marketing messages to specific buyers, online activities, and any programs for educating and "priming" the market connected with social interaction support (for example, freemium, "try before you buy," open-source and hosted versions).
 We also assessed the quality of each vendor's online presence.

-Offering (Product) Strategy: We assessed the degree to which each vendor's product road map reflects demand trends and opportunities to create demand and seeks to fill gaps and remedy weaknesses.
-We also looked at the breadth of each vendor's offering in relation to the inclusion of additional capabilities or pre-integration with other services (such as email, IM, presence, Web conferencing and Internet Protocol telephony); interoperability with business applications; and mobile support.
+Offering (Product) Strategy: We assessed the degree to which each vendor's product road map reflects demand trends and opportunities to create demand.
+We also looked at the breadth of each vendor's offering or preintegration with related services.
 In addition, we rated each vendor's cloud delivery plans, and the availability of a marketplace that encourages partners and developers to add value to the product.

-Business Model: Not rated, as we could not identify sufficiently independent and measurable factors that relate to each vendor's business model that would make a difference to the vendors' relative positions.
+Business Model: This criterion was not rated, as we could not identify sufficiently independent and measurable factors that relate to each vendor's business model that would make a difference to the vendors' relative positions.

-Vertical/Industry Strategy: Not rated, as we could not identify sufficiently independent and measurable factors that relate to each vendor's vertical-market strategy that would make a difference to the vendors' relative positions.
+Vertical/Industry Strategy: This criterion was not rated, as we could not identify sufficiently independent and measurable factors that relate to each vendor's vertical market strategy that would make a difference to the vendors' relative positions.

-Geographic Strategy: We examined each vendor's strategy to direct resources, skills and offerings to meet the specific needs of customers in regions other than that in which its corporate headquarters is located, directly or through partners, channels and subsidiaries, as appropriate for that geography and market.
-We also rated each vendor's ability to deliver cloud services via region-specific data centers.
+Geographic Strategy: We examined each vendor's strategy to direct resources, skills and offerings to meet the specific needs of customers in regions other than that in which its corporate headquarters is located.
+More specifically, we looked at the availability of the product in multiple languages and the presence of the vendor in different geographies, and we rated each vendor's ability to deliver cloud services via region-specific data centers.

 Leaders are well-established vendors with widely used social software and collaboration offerings.
 They have established their leadership through early recognition of users' needs, continuous innovation, overall market presence, and success in delivering user-friendly and solution-focused suites with broad capabilities.